llm-bible/llm-bible.github.io/_publications/chen2022dialogue.markdown

 bibkey: chen2022dialogue
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2205.12662"}
-tags: ['Agentic', 'Training Techniques', 'Tools']
+tags: ['Training Techniques', 'Agentic', 'Tools']
 ---
 Building a universal conversational agent has been a long-standing goal of the dialogue research community.
 Most previous works only focus on a small set